hortongn/accp-cheatsheet/README.md

 ### AWS Partner Network (APN)
 - It is a global community of partners that leverages programs, expertise, and resources to build, market, and sell customer offerings.
 - The **Consulting Partners** are focused on helping partners build successful AWS-based businesses to drive superb customer experiences.
+  - *help a company design, build, and manage their systems on AWS*
 - The **Technology Partners** provide software solutions that are either hosted on or integrated with the AWS platform.

 ### Five design principles for performance efficiency in the cloud